 In 1986, the first African to be awarded the Nobel Prize in Literature was Wole Soyinka of Nigeria.
 His diploma imparts a genuine feeling of throbbing rhythms, magic rites and the struggle for liberation.

-The Norwegian Nobel Committee is responsible for the design of the diploma presented to the winners of the Peace Prize.
+The Norwegian Nobel Committee is responsible for the design of the diploma presented to the laureates of the Peace Prize.
 Until 1990, the Norwegian diplomas were individually designed related to each laureate.